RichardPHarris/Personal-Projects/README.md

 - Discord account
 - Discord server with appropriate privalages to manage text channels and webhooks
 - Instagram account
-- Basic knolage of how to navigate discord and view server settings.
+- Basic knowledge on how to navigate discord and view server settings.

 ### Beneficial but not required
 - Knowledge of json post method

 ## Set 1 - Create webhook on Discord server
-The first step will be creating the webhood on our discord server.
-This will be the endpoint of our json post requrest and will alow us to send commands to our discord server that will facilitate an automated post in the relevent test channels.
+The first step will be creating the webhook on our discord server.
+This will be the endpoint of our json post requrest and will alow us to send commands to our discord server that will facilitate an automated post in the relevent text channels.

 To create a webhook, join the relevent server and navagate to the server settings page, location shown below:

 ![image](https://user-images.githubusercontent.com/79415636/110516955-22481880-8102-11eb-8d07-c7bd9476b8dd.png)

-On the left of the screen you will see a list of server setting catagorys, select "Integrations" from this screen click "New Webhook" and the below will be presented:
+On the left of the screen you will see a list of server setting catagories, select "Integrations" from this screen click "New Webhook" and the below will be presented:

 ![image](https://user-images.githubusercontent.com/79415636/110517144-61766980-8102-11eb-9290-d53e23ed0023.png)